 Whole-Building mobilizes investment in the built environment to improve the health and vitality of communities and nature to create whole-communities.
 This practice views “building” as an opportunity to engage the essential capacity of all stakeholders to participate in communal, economic and environmental enrichment as an integral function of creating a built-environment.

 Whole-Building is a whole-systems approach with a specific intent to work within the built environment.
-Projects add dimension that express the alignment of a shared intent.
+Projects add dimension and express the alignment of a shared intent.
 They increase capacity but don’t necessarily increase the scale of regenerative design.

 The principles are intended to provide a logical and succinct means for creating whole communities.